rishabnarendra/LeetCode-Problems/README.md

+Median Of Two Sorted Arrays
+There are two sorted arrays nums1 and nums2 of size m and n respectively.
+Find the median of the two sorted arrays.
+The overall run time complexity should be O(log (m+n)).
+You may assume nums1 and nums2 cannot be both empty.

+nums1 = [1, 3]
+nums2 = [2]

+The median is 2.0

 Merge Two Sorted Lists
 Merge two sorted linked lists and return it as a new list.
 The new list should be made by splicing together the nodes of the first two lists.